Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 Securing non-human identities (NHIs) requires careful attention to each stage of their lifecycle.
 Let's explore how to manage NHIs effectively from creation to retirement.

-For example, a retail company can use automated scripts to create API keys for each new third-party vendor integrated into its e-commerce platform.
+For example, a retail company can use automated scripts to create api keys for each new third-party vendor integrated into its e-commerce platform.
 These keys come with specific permissions, restricting vendor access to only necessary data.

 Next, access authorization verifies NHI credentials when systems try to access resources.
 The system checks the credentials and ensures the NHI has permission for the requested action.
 Implementing granular access controls is vital to determine which actions each NHI can perform.
 Enforcing the principle of least privilege ensures NHIs only get the access they need.